Healing Power: Exhibition & Events at Volkenkunde museum

 Moreover, a special app is developed which complements the exhibition, with additional information about the main items, personal stories, and other interesting facts.
 The app encourages reflection on the themes of the exhibition, you can download it yourself.

-The exhibition can be visited until 5 January 2020 at the National Museum of Antiquities, Steenstraat 1 in Leiden.
+The exhibition can be visited until 5 January 2020 at the Museum of Ethnology, Steenstraat 1 in Leiden.